Political feasibility analysis: Identify the policy's environment

 The first step for the policy analyst is to identify the space in which the policy problem exists.
 This is generally a broad policy space, such as health policy or environmental policy.
 Next the analyst defines the specific policy issue area.
 In keeping with the example, the narrower policy issue area is renewable energy.
 Once this is done, the analyst can begin to identify the players involved in the policy.
 Within this step there are other considerations to include, such as the level of public awareness of the proposed policy, the dynamics created by the timing of the policy proposal, and the concerns and voting patterns of different demographics.

 For an example, see the political feasibility analysis commissioned by the SF Bay Restoration Authority to assess support for a parcel tax that would raise funds for its efforts to restore the area's depleted wetlands.

-Assemble information and organize it
+Assemble and organize information

 In this step, the analyst outlines political scenarios surrounding the proposed policy.
 The following factors should be identified with some detail.
 Further elements of the list can be tailored to fit the specific policy and its environment, if needed.
 Identifying key stakeholders is a crucial step forward on your way to putting a policy into action.
 Another important reason to identify actors is so the analyst can also identify the resources that actor has available to them.
 The list of resources identified by political scientists (material, symbolic, physical, position, information, and skills) satisfy motivations.